manuelbarzi/neoland-bootcamp-202209/staff/armando-alonso/project/doc/README.md

 # Intro

-This application collects the problems about the neighbourhoods.
-Neighbour can registered and report all the problems that they can see in the street, parks, walls and everything infraestructure the city has.
+The application in its first phase will be to establish a web portal where unregistered users will be able to access and then a part of the web where only registered users will be able to access.
+In this site will be able to publish news the users that are registered and that will be visible without being registered or not.

 ## Functional Description

 ### Use Cases

 Visitor (non-registered user)
-- Create landing page with public posts
+- [X] Create landing page with public posts
-- View all public Issues
+- [X] View all public Issues

 User
-- Create landing page with public posts
+- [X] Create landing page with public posts Registered
-- View all public Issues
+- [X] View all public Issues
-- Create issue
+- [X] Create post
-- View all public Issues
+- [X] View all public post
-- Update Issue
+- [X] Update post
-- View profile
+- [X] View profile
-- Change Name
+- [ ] Change Name
-- Change Password
+- [ ] Change Password

 ## Technical Description